KeltonMVP/rules/docs/factions/mixt/hitmen.en.md

 <span style="color:var(--pink);">4.2</span> The weapons you can use to carry out a contract are: <span style="color:var(--pink);">Sniper, SD Pistol, and Knife.</span>

-<span style="color:var(--pink);">4.3</span> You can carry out a contract using a Knife or SD Pistol only when the target is inside a house / faction HQ / clan HQ / business / PD Garage / Training Room or City Hall. (<span style="color:red;">sanction: dismissal</span>).
+<span style="color:var(--pink);">4.3</span> You can carry out a contract using a Knife or SD Pistol only when the target is inside a house / faction HQ / clan HQ / business / PD Garage / Training Room / City Hall or Bunker. (<span style="color:red;">sanction: dismissal</span>).

-<span style="color:var(--pink);">4.4.1</span> Completing contracts with weapons other than those mentioned above, or using SD Pistol and Knife when the target is not inside a house / faction HQ / clan HQ / business / PD Garage or City Hall will result in <span style="color:red;">your dismissal with 60 FP.</span>
+<span style="color:var(--pink);">4.4.1</span> Completing contracts with weapons other than those mentioned above, or using SD Pistol and Knife when the target is not inside a house / faction HQ / clan HQ / business / PD Garage / City Hall or Bunker will result in <span style="color:red;">your dismissal with 60 FP.</span>

 <span style="color:var(--pink);">4.4</span> If your target is in a house with their back against the wall or is moving, making it impossible to complete the contract with a Knife, you are permitted to use the SD PISTOL.
 Anyone caught abusing this weapon will be sanctioned with a <span style="color:red;">Faction Warn</span> on the first offense and <span style="color:red;">dismissal with 60 FP</span> if repeated.